How to Use the Online Study Guide

 2. DO NOT use the study guide as a substitute for the textbook.
 This approach doesn't work.
 Your first priority is to finish and study the textbook chapters and class notes.
 Then you can use the practice tests in the OLC study guide to assess your knowlege, along with the practice tests that I will make available from a past 101 class of mine.

-4. If you take the multiple choice practice tests, then be sure to score you test carefully.
-Compute the percentage of items that you correctly answered, and use the syllabus grading scale to see what grade corresponds to that percentage.
+4. If you take the multiple choice and true-false practice tests, then be sure to score you test carefully.
+For multiple choice items, compute the percentage of items that you correctly answered, and use the syllabus grading scale to see what grade corresponds to that percentage.
+Remember, for true-false items, anything around 50% means you're doing no better than chance guessing.
+For true-false, I'd say that getting 95% or more correct is excellent, 90% very good, and 85% is good.

 Sample Question #1.
 Eighty female college students participate in an experiment.
 Using random assignment, each student is placed either in a very hot room or a room of normal temperature.
 Each student then is given 30 minutes to solve the same set of math problems.
 The experimenter then calculates the number of problems that each student has solved correctly.
 In this experiment the independent variable is: